Lahsuni bhindi recipe With step by step photos. Okra flavored with garlic and spiced with Indian spices. A vegan dish.

 - some chopped coriander or mint leaves for garnishing

-- smaller okra can be sliced into two and larger ones can be sliced into four.
+- Smaller okra can be sliced into two and larger ones can be sliced into four.

-- heat oil in a pan or kadai. crackle the cumin first.
+- Heat oil in a pan or kadai.
+Crackle the cumin first.

-- add the garlic and asafoetida. fry for 15-20 seconds.
+- Add garlic and asafoetida.
+Fry for 15-20 seconds.

-- then add the sliced onions and saute till they become translucent.
+- Then add the sliced onions and saute till they become translucent.

-- add turmeric powder, green chilies and stir.
+- Add turmeric powder, green chilies and stir.

-- remove the lid and add the red chili powder, garam masala, coriander powder, dry mango powder. stir well.
+- Remove the lid and add the red chili powder, garam masala, coriander powder, dry mango powder.
+Stir well.

-this recipe is a bit on the spicier side. you can adjust the quantity of spices as per your preference. just reduce the green chili and red chili powder.
+- This recipe is a bit on the spicier side.
+You can adjust the quantity of spices as per your preference.
+Just reduce the green chili and red chili powder.